dtgazmuri/SoftwareEngineering/Retrospective/SPG_Retrospective2.md

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?

   We made errors in estimation mainly because we spent more time than expected on learning the technologies needed for testing.

 - What lessons did you learn (both positive and negative) in this sprint?

   Negative lessons:

-  We are spending a lot of time in the sprint planning than in the actual work and even if it results on a more programmed plan we have a limited time to work and in proportion a lot of it consists on planning.
+  We are spending a lot of time in the sprint planning rather than in the actual work and, even if it results on a more organized plan, we have a limited time to work and in proportion a lot of it consists on planning.

   Positive lessons:

   We learned the importance of testing since it proved to be very useful and insightful for our purposes.
-Moreover, we divided the load of work in a better way compared to the previous sprint.
+Moreover, we divided the work load in a better way compared to the previous sprint.

 - Which improvement goals set in the previous retrospective were you able to achieve?

     We managed very well to include most of the testing phase in the sprint.

 - Which ones you were not able to achieve?
 Why?

     We were not able to include all of the E2E testing and we were not efficient in our meetings.

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

-  We want to deliver a complete work, both on developing and testing, and we want to be more organized and efficient during all the meeting in order to have more time for the project.
+  We want to deliver a complete work, both on developing and testing.
+We also want to be more organized and efficient during all the meeting in order to have more time for the project.

 - One thing you are proud of as a Team:

-  We are increasing very quickly our global knowledge about programming a web application, especially for the testing.
+  We are increasing very quickly our global knowledge about programming a web application, especially in the testing part.